dive4dec/Signaling_server/readme.md

 ## Testing the signaling server

 Use wss connection tool such as wscat, or online tools like https://www.piesocket.com/websocket-tester to connect the server.
-Ther server url should be `wss://<your domain name>/<your path`> or `ws://<your domain name>/<your path>`.
+The server url should be `wss://<your domain name>/<your path`> or `ws://<your domain name>/<your path>`.

-After connection is established, try send the message `{"type":"ping"}`, if the sever should return `{"type":"pong"}`.
+After connection is established, try send the message `{"type":"ping"}`, the sever should return `{"type":"pong"}`.